-6. Write a conclusion summarizing your results.
-Comment on the accuracy of this experiment.
-Let us arbitrarily choose 10% as an acceptable error and still be able to say that your results are in agreement with the law of conservation of momentum.
+6. Write a short statement commenting on the agreement of your results with conservation of linear momentum.
+Let us arbitrarily choose 10% as an acceptable error and still be able to say that your results are in agreement with conservation of momentum.
 Which case(s) is (are) not in agreement?
-What do you think are the two most important sources of error in this experiment?